carlosaore/winning-project/README.md

 being accessible for everyone.

-Everyone should be able to know at every time
+Everyone should be able to know

+at every time,

-what he could get in exchange
+what he could get in exchange,

-for what he wants to exchange.
+for what he wants to trade.